hasgeek/internship-test-python-flask/README.md

 # Internship Test - Python + Flask
-A test for those applying an internship at HasGeek
+A test for those applying for an internship at HasGeek

 This is an Python based evaluation to test your ability to pick up the Flask framework and finish a simple website that shows you a score and allows a user to increment or decrement that score.
 It uses the basics of Flask, Logical Templating, form submission and GET/POST requests.